 The Georgia Department of Community Health through its regulatory division monitors medication administration in all licensed provider agency functions as well as through the Proxy Caregiver Rules.
-CHAPTER 111-8-100 Rules and Regulations for Proxy Caregivers Used in Licensed Healthcare Facilities sets forth the requirements for designated proxy caregivers performing health maintenance activities in connection with certain licensed healthcare facilities and designates the Division of Healthcare Facilities Regulations as the monitoring entity for management of medications by proxy caregivers.
+Georgia law requires that all medication errors with adverse consequences are reported to the Regulatory Agency for investigation.
+CHAPTER 111-8-100 outlines Rules and Regulations for Proxy Caregivers used in Licensed Healthcare Facilities and sets forth the requirements for designated proxy caregivers performing health maintenance activities in connection with certain licensed healthcare facilities and designates the Division of Healthcare Facilities Regulations as the monitoring entity for management of medications by proxy caregivers.
 The Division's role also extends to monitoring of all licensed settings and providers, thus whether performed by a licensed homecare agency under Community Living Supports or a community living arrangement through Community Residential Support Services, medication management is performed by a division of the State Medicaid Agency.